About 4 to 5 per cent of people worldwide suffer from chronic headaches.

 Regular intake of pain relievers for headaches has serious side effects.
 From damaging the liver to kidney disease.
 As such, recent research claiming that diets higher in Omega-3 fatty acids can reduce the frequency and severity of headaches in people suffering from migraines has created quite a buzz.
 It further stated that the types of fatty acids in our diet can play a crucial role in promoting or preventing migraines.

 Ayurveda has always advocated the use of natural alternatives.
 As such, finding a cure in our food comes as no surprise.
-Let us take a deeper look at the association between fatty acid and headache.
+Let us take a deeper look at the association between fatty acids and headaches.

 Also Read: Omega 3 fatty acids – Fish oil supplement